objczl/objczl.com/index.md

 work for me, I don’t want to sell it I decided to launch it when it’s gonna look like something that I would use every day.
 That was the goal.

-*Keywords: iOS, macOS, Linux, RESTFull API, Java, JavaScript, Spring Framework , React.js, React Native*
+*Keywords: Swift 5, SwiftUI, Protocol Oriented Programming, Generics, Combine, ReactiveCocoa, MVVM + Coordinator pattern, Core Data, Unit Testing (TDD).
+Java, JavaScript, Spring Framework , React.js, React Native*

 *Project Categories: News, Magazine, Location, iBeacon, Utilities, Business, Finance, Enterprise*

 ### Want to get in touch?